New Mexico Olive

 The fruits are edible but bitter.
 Leaves used as a ceremonial emetic and the stems used to make ceremonial sticks.

 Formerly known as Forestiera neomexicana.
 Forestiera is named for Charles Le Forestier, an 18th century French naturalist and physician, while pubescens means having soft, downy hair.
+There are 23 species of Forestiera native to Mexico, Central America, the West Indies, Ecuador and the southern half of the United States.

 Found in moist soils of canyon bottoms from 4,500-6,500 ft.
 Ranges from Utah and Colorado, west to California and east to Oklahoma and Texas and south into Chihuahua.